 Let us now turn to Jacob and ask him about his most recent problems and challenges, and how he is facing them.

-Jacob, with a crutch, limps out and takes a seat.
+Jacob: with a crutch, limps in and takes a seat

 Interviewer: Jacob, where have you been, and what have you been doing, lately?
 Last we heard you married Leah.

 Jacob: I have been staying at my Uncle Laban’s home in Haran.

 I ended up marrying the two sisters, Leah and Rachel.

 Between them and their maids, we have had eleven sons and a delightful daughter, Dinah.

 Interviewer: Oh my, you have been busy!
 So, you are happily married, settled and raising a family?